mariamalh/CSCI-3329-HW-3/README.md

 | Neural Network | 0.9739 | 0.0227 |

 </div>

-- The best performing algorithm was the Neural Network algorithm with a 97.39% accuracy on average and the most stable algorithm with a varience of +-2.27% from fold to fold.
-This is likely because the neural network algorithm is best at finding non-linear patterns between variables, and the relationship between the symptoms/variables in the dataset seems to be non-linear because the linear classifier algoithm performed the worst out of all the algorithms with an accuracy of 88.92% and a varience of +-46.6% from fold to fold.
+The best performing algorithm was the Neural Network algorithm with a 97.39% accuracy on average and the most stable algorithm with a varience of +-2.27% from fold to fold.
+This is likely because the neural network algorithm is best at finding non-linear patterns between variables, and the relationship between the symptoms/variables in the dataset seems to be non-linear because the linear classifier algorithm performed the worst out of all the algorithms with an accuracy of 88.92% and a varience of +-46.6% from fold to fold.
 The fewer number of features in the dataset allowed the KNN algorithm to perform well.

 ## 4. Part 3 — Feature Selection
 - Forward selection was used because the number of features in the dataset is 16 which is too large for exhaustive search.